openstack/keystone-specs/api/v3/identity-api-v3.rst

 *New in version 3.4*

-- The update of the parent_id is not allowed and will fail with a ``403 Forbidden``
+- The update of the parent_id is not allowed and will fail with an HTTP ``403 Forbidden``

-- Disabling a project that has enabled projects in its subtree using this API will fail with a ``403 Forbidden``.
+- Disabling a project that has enabled projects in its subtree using this API will fail with an HTTP ``403 Forbidden``.
 See the ``Enable or disable subtree`` section for the appropriate API for this action.

-- Enabling a project that has disabled parents will fail with a ``403 Forbidden``
+- Enabling a project that has disabled parents will fail with an HTTP ``403 Forbidden``

 Enable or disable subtree
 ^^^^^^^^^^^^^^^^^^^^^^^^^